ShEx

 You can obtain information about a ShEx schema using the following command:

-rudof shex -s user.shex
+rudof shex -s examples/user.shex

 Conversion between ShEx formats